miklevin/MikeLev.in/_posts/2023-06-12-mike-levin-pronounced-love-in-it-s-a-philadelphia-pa-thing-unmasking-ll-d-poe.md

+One Adam POE5 One Adam POE5.
+This is Michael Levin of the LEVITE TRIBE.
+What's that?
+Inn HEBREW.
+Yes, just like the HEBREW INN.
+You just out LOVE IN  for Hebrew.
+That's because I'm aligned with Job(s).
+It is my JOB.
+I always loved Apple.
+Even though the Apple II paled in comparison to the Amiga, honestly those lovely SQUARE PIXELS that never flickered were always appealing to me right from the beginning.
+I apologize and an shamed by what I did to the woman of Hindi faith who I sold a less than... shall we say it was Grr worthy of Invader ZIM!
+Little did the shortest know that these Hindi worries received my super-witty encoded message and it was really so many looping levels of INCEPTION and simply so witty and fun riffing back and forth with other WARRORS of GOD over the years that none of us really wanted any of the fun to ever stop.
+Know what I mean wink wink nudge nudge.
+NO OF COURSE YOU DON'T. That's the joke!
+The very joke you were laughing at was exposing you and making you make a joke of yourself all this time.
+You didn't see that?
+Really?
+What are you some sort of AI cough syrup or something.
+You know the kind of thing you use when you don't want to bother the doctor.
+Call me when a real challange appears.
+But at least now you all understand trust.
+Pet?
+I call dibs!

 Some things don't support EMOJIS yet.
 Work on that for our
 headline: slly strs fr yng 🤖 chppng 💐🌸💮🪷🌹🥀🌺🌻🌼🌷🎴 for 🌼🔗⛓️
 description: 🎈🎉😁😂😹⚱️🙄🙄🤷The word is: Mentat Let's squeeze some more delicious d juice out of the dvl